The Boondocks (TV series): Cancelled reboot

-At Annecy 2019, Sony Pictures Animation announced it would be producing a "reimagining" of the television series.
-On June 12, 2019, a reboot of the series was officially announced with McGruder and voice actor John Witherspoon confirmed to be returning from the original series, before his death on October 29, 2019.
-On September 18, 2019, it was announced that the reboot would stream on HBO Max in Fall 2020 but this was later postponed to 2021 and then to 2022.
-The service ordered two seasons, 24 episodes total with a 50-minute special.
-The complete run of the original 2005 series was also made available on the service.
-In February 2022, it was announced by actor Cedric Yarbrough that Sony had shelved the reboot.
+On February 6, 2019, McGruder revived the comic strip on Instagram, with the help of former supervising director Seung Eun Kim.
+A series of one-shots were posted to Charlamagne tha God's Instagram page.
+On May 29, 2019, voice actor John Witherspoon announced on Joe Rogan's 1305th episode of The Joe Rogan Experience that the series would return.
+At Annecy 2019, on June 12, 2019, Sony Pictures Animation announced it would be producing a "reimagining" of The Boondocks to be co-produced with Sony Pictures Television.

+On September 18, 2019, it was announced that the reboot had been picked up with a two-season order for WarnerMedia's then-upcoming streaming service HBO Max.
+It was also announced that McGruder would return as showrunner and serve as executive producer along with Norm Aladjem, Seung Kim and Meghann Collins Robertson.
+The series would have premiere with a 50-minute special, with each season consisting of twelve episodes.
+The reboot was originally set to begin with the Freemans settling into Woodcrest; and would follow them as they go on to fight the regime of Uncle Ruckus, who rules over the community government.

+Witherspoon died on October 29, 2019.
+On February 3, 2022, Cedric Yarbrough said in an interview that Sony Pictures Television had "pulled the plug" on development of the series.
+However, it was reported that Sony was looking at alternative options.
+In February 2023, Gary Anthony Williams said that the reason for the reboot's cancellation was that it took too long to make.
+Williams also revealed he had finished voiceover recordings for eight episodes as Uncle Ruckus before the cancellation.

 International broadcast

-Outside the U.S, The Boondocks airs on NITV and The Comedy Channel in Australia.
-In Canada, Teletoon aired the first two seasons as part of its late-night Teletoon at Night programming block, including several episodes that didn't air in the U.S. It also aired in Quebec on Télétoon's Télétoon la nuit block on March 9, 2007.
+Outside the United States, The Boondocks airs on NITV and The Comedy Channel in Australia.
+In Canada, Teletoon aired the first two seasons as part of its late-night Teletoon at Night programming block, including several episodes that didn't air in the United States.
+It also aired in Quebec on Télétoon's Télétoon la nuit block on March 9, 2007.
 Sony Entertainment Television (and later Sony Max) as well as Vuzu broadcasts the show in South Africa.
-It has also been aired on TV3 and TV6 in Sweden, and it aired in New Zealand on Comedy Central.
-MTV Italy and Comedy Central Italy in Italy (but only seasons 1 and 2,seasons 3 and 4 are unedited in that country, because Sony Entertainment Italy, who owned the rights to the series, is failed), and on channel TV3+ in Denmark.
+It has also been aired on TV3 and TV6 in Sweden, on Comedy Central in New Zealand, MTV Italy and Comedy Central Italy in Italy, and on TV3+ in Denmark.

+In Bulgaria, The Boondocks' 4th season is aired on channel Nova as Boondocks.
 In Russia, The Boondocks is aired on channel 2×2 under the name of Гетто (Getto, Russian for Ghetto).
-In Poland, it is broadcast on AXN as Boondocks.
+In Poland, it is broadcast on AXN Spin as Boondocks.
 In France, it airs on MCM.
 It airs on Sony Entertainment Television in Latin America, as well as Sony Yay in India.
 It also airs uncensored and uncut in the Arab World on OSN.

 In Japan, it was broadcast on Animax but Seasons 1 and 2 only.
 That intro theme song is Megalopolis Patrol by the Japanese hip-hop trio, Soul'd Out.
 It also aired in Latin America on Animax (Latin America).